The Old Drift

 The Old Drift is a 2019 historical fiction and science fiction novel by Zambian author Namwali Serpell.
-Set in Rhodesia/Zambia, it is Serpell's debut novel and follows the lives of three interwoven families in three generations.
+Set in Northern Rhodesia/Zambia, it is Serpell's debut novel and follows the lives of three interwoven families in three generations.
 It won the 2020 Anisfield-Wolf Book Award as well as the Arthur C. Clarke Award.

 Plot

 The novel is a saga that follows three families living in Zambia across three generations.
-These families are intertwined by the actions of the novel's first narrator, Percy M. Clark, who is based on a real man from Cambridge, England, who moved to Zambia (then Rhodesia) in the early 20th century as one of Europe's many colonists across the African continent.
+These families are intertwined by the actions of the novel's first narrator, Percy M. Clark, who is based on a real man from Cambridge, England, who moved to Zambia (then Northern Rhodesia) in the early 20th century as one of Europe's many colonists across the African continent.
 In the novel's first chapter, Percy details some of his encounters as an early settler in The Old Drift, a settlement near Victoria Falls.
 He details the settlement's changing name, its growing population, and his racist views of the native Zambians.
 On one such occasion, Percy's actions at a bar one night cause a young girl to strike a young Zambian boy so hard that "he became an imbecile, forever smiling at the daisies," as Percy says.
 This Zambian boy reappears when Percy accidentally shoots him one day, and later learns that his name is N'gulube.
 This series of events is the cause behind the intertwining of the families, which is slowly revealed through the rest of the novel as Serpell details the lives of the family members on the family tree: the Grandmothers (Sibilla, Agnes, and Matha), the Mothers (Sylvia, Isabella, and Thandiwe), and their Children (Joseph, Jacob, and Naila).